 … and glued with cyanoacrylate, inside the guard plate.
 During this operation, it is held in place by a false axle that can be expanded to fit to the desired length.

-Caution: the connecting rods of the brake shoes break like glass.
+Caution: the connecting rods of the brake blocks break like glass.
 Secondary suspension leaf springs are also very fragile.
 A bogie can only be held by the frame of the chassis or between two axle boxes.